kaffehalv/BiNet/README.md

 # cifar
-Testing different lightweight archs on cifar10 and cifar100
+Implementation of binary neural network for cifar10 and cifar100